LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 Built-in TPLs
 -------------

-Axom uses several, lightweight, header-only libraries internally which are exposed for downstream customers to use if they wish.
+Axom uses several lightweight, header-only libraries internally, which are exposed for downstream customers to use if they wish.

   * `CLI11 <https://github.com/CLIUtils/CLI11>`_ is a command line parser